 If you’re living with diabetes, caution around what you eat and drink is natural.
 Certain foods like sugary sodas are clearly off the cards.
 But when fresh produce and fiber are recommended, or your sugar levels are dipping, is it okay to reach for a glass of orange juice?

 The American Diabetes Association recommends drinking low calorie (or even zero calorie drinks) like plain water or unsweetened tea and coffee.
-When you need a cool drink, they suggest water with a squeeze of lime.
+When you need a cool drink, have water with a squeeze of lime.
 Flavored water with orange slices could work just as well.
-But what about orange juice?2 The Association advises against consuming sugary drinks of any kind, and that could well mean your favorite packaged orange juice doesn’t pass muster.
-In fact, some fruit juices can be as high in natural sugars as sodas, even if they don’t have any added sugar in them.3
+But what about orange juice?3 The Association advises against consuming sugary drinks of any kind, and that could well mean your favorite packaged orange juice doesn’t pass muster.
+In fact, some fruit juices can be as high in natural sugars as sodas, even if they don’t have any added sugar in them.4

 No two juices are truly alike.
 While juice made from the same manufacturer can be consistent, you can’t expect that orange juice made by one manufacturer is the same as one made by another.
 What’s more, if you’re drinking your OJ fresh squeezed at home or made at a juice bar, it is likely to be quite different from the packaged kind.
 You just need to glance at the packaging to tell.

 As you’ve already seen, the GI can vary greatly depending simply on the form you’re having your oranges in.
 So make conscious choices about which juice you drink and what nutrition you’re deriving from it to make the calories and carbs worth it.

-If you have a choice, stick to eating the fruit rather than drinking the juice so you get the benefits of fiber intake from the whole fruit (otherwise lost during juicing) and reduce the amount of sugar and carbs you’re consuming.
+If you have a choice, stick to eating the fruit rather than drinking the juice so you get the benefits of fiber intake from the whole fruit (otherwise lost during juicing).
+It is this fiber that can keep your blood glucose levels from rising.
+This is why the whole fruit has a lower glycemic index and load than the juice.
 If you must have it as orange juice, have a small glass and top it up with ice, to cut the quantity you consume.
 Also adjust carb and sugar intake from other meals that day to compensate.

 |↑1||Orange juice, raw.
 USDA National Nutrient Database for Standard Reference Release 28.|

 |↑3||What Can I Drink?.
 American Diabetes Association.|

-|3, 5.||↑||Carbohydrates and Diabetes.
+|↑4, ↑6||Carbohydrates and Diabetes.
 University of California San Francisco Medical Center.|

 |↑5||Glycemic index and glycemic load for 100+ foods.
 Harvard Health Publications.|